 Given the many moving parts in cloud, orchestration brings high availability, scaling, failure recovery, dependency management, and numerous other tasks and attributes into a single process that can tremendously reduce staff effort.
 Orchestration also provides visibility into resources and processes that simple cloud automation lacks; for example, a business can regulate capacity via preset resource templates for application deployment and track who requests what resources.

 Cloud orchestration is of interest to many IT organizations and DevOps adopters as a way to speed the delivery of services and reduce costs.
 A cloud orchestrator automates the management, coordination and organization of complicated computer systems, services and middleware.
 In addition to reduced personnel involvement, orchestration eliminates the potential for errors introduced into provisioning, scaling or other cloud processes.
 Orchestration supports the delivery of cloud resources to customers and end users, including in a self-service model where users request resources without IT's involvement.

-Cloud orchestration products can simplify the intercomponent communication and connections to other apps and users and ensure that links are correctly configured and maintained.
-Such products usually include a Web-based portal so that orchestration can be managed through a single pane of glass.
+Orchestration software helps IT organizations standardize templates and enforce security practices.
+It is also a good defense against VM sprawl -- providing visibility into, and control over, cloud resources and, implicitly, costs.
+Because the orchestrator platform oversees interactions of many disparate elements of the application stack, it can simplify the communication and connections from one workload to other apps and users, as well as ensure links are correctly configured and maintained.
+Such products usually include a web-based portal, so orchestration can be managed through a single pane of glass.

 When evaluating cloud orchestration products, it is recommended that administrators first map the workflows of the applications involved.
 This step will help the administrator visualize how complicated the internal workflow for the application is and how often information flows outside the set of app components.
 This, in turn, can help the administrator decide which type of orchestration product will help automate workflow best and meet business requirements in the most cost-effective manner.